afry-south/mix-match-cv/result_and_conclusion.md

 #### What task or questions did you try to solve?
 Create a way to match a CV/resume to an Assignment.
-Could simply be searching for keyword / experienc.
+Could simply be searching for keyword / experience.

 #### What was challenges did you run into?
 - Data collection